serverless/serverless/docs/providers/aliyun/guide/events.md

 Simply put, events are the things that trigger your functions to run.

-If you are using Alibaba Cloud as your provider, all `events` in the service are anything in Alibaba Cloud that can trigger your Functions, like HTTP endpoints, OSS events, etc..
+If you are using Alibaba Cloud as your provider, `events` in the service are limited to the Alibaba Cloud triggers HTTP and OSS.

 [View the Alibaba Cloud Function Compute events section for a list of supported events](../events)